l-mb/l-mb.github.io/_posts/2021-01-22-single-vendor-floss.md

 projects, especially in the infrastructure space, without needing to resort to profit-maximizing venture capitalism and investors.

-Supporting Free, Libre, Open Source commercially is feasible - but the model of the software all but guarantees that such business models revert to sustainable approaches.
+Supporting Free, Libre, Open Source commercially *is* feasible - but the model all but guarantees that such business models revert to sustainable approaches.
 (This may be a hopeful exaggeration.)
 Or fail painfully.

-However, I am a proponent of taking this into account from the start, without going through all the sadness of massive commercial failure and enriching only a few while harming many.
+However, I am a proponent of taking this into account from the beginning, without going through all the sadness of massive commercial failure and enriching only a few while harming many.

 Yes, we need incubators for testing out new ideas and innovations, with adequate incentives and rewards.
 It cannot be good for society if, as we currently do, much of this happens with somewhat stretched truths and by pretending unsustainable business models in fact are.

-Relevant Free, Libre, and Open Source projects need to be maintained collectively and in a collaborative fashion.
+Relevant Free, Libre, and Open Source projects need to be owned collectively and in a collaborative fashion.
 They are public goods; this is especially true for infrastructure components.

-As investors begin to see and understand this, I further believe that single-vendor projects will receive lower - that is, more appropriate valuation, and reduce the pressure to create even more of these.
+As investors begin to see and understand this, I further believe that single-vendor projects will receive lower - that is, more appropriate
+- valuation and reduce the pressure to create even more of them.
 Those in search of billion-dollar pay-offs will go seek the next tulip bulb.
 So if you're currently caught up in this, brace for impact.